DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 As the conversation unfolds, Arrigal makes clear his belief that Van Richten has kidnapped Arabelle for nefarious purposes.
 Although Arabelle protests Arrigal's accusations, Arrigal replies, "Hush, girl—it is clear this man has deceived you.
 I cannot speak to what nefarious plans he had for you, but he has clearly preyed upon your naivete.
 You will return to camp with me at once."

-If the players ask Van Richten for proof that Strahd sought to kidnap Arabelle, Van Richten retrieves the wooden box containing Yan’s severed head from the hidden compartment of his wagon, as described in <span class="citation">V7.
-Tower, Fourth Floor (p.
+If the players ask Van Richten for proof that Strahd sought to kidnap Arabelle, Van Richten retrieves the wooden box containing Yan’s severed head from the hidden compartment of his wagon, as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower#V7TowerFourthFloor">V7.
+Tower, Fourth Floor</a> (p.
 171)</span>.
 He then offers to allow one of the players to use his *talisman of echoes* to interrogate Yan's head to obtain the evidence they seek.

 > [!item]+ **Talisman of Echoes**
 >